29/06/2020 - Artificial Plants

-In this article we’re looking at the advantages of mixing real and artificial plants in biophilic interiors.
+In this article we’re looking at the advantages of mixing real and artificial plants in biophilic interior design.

-Green Envee recently collaborated with Scotscape – a well-respected interior design company – on a project for H&M. The brief was to create a beautiful and relaxing indoor space for their flagship café in White City and I think you’ll agree that looking at these photographs, the project was a great success.
+Green Envee recently collaborated with Scotscape – a well-respected interior design company - on a project for H&M. The brief was to create a beautiful and relaxing indoor space for their flagship café in White City and I think you’ll agree that looking at the case study, the project was a great success.

 Biophillia is the new buzzword in interior design circles.
 It’s all about harnessing the power of nature to help people feel more settled, calmer and better able to concentrate.
 Offices are using biophilic design to try to reduce sick leave and encourage creativity and productivity.
 I’d like to see it being used more in hospitals and private healthcare facilities.

 As I see it, there are two reasons for using plants indoors.
 One is for their ability to clean the air, the other is for the colour green.

 Colour therapy has been around for over 4,000 years.
 The Romans and the Ancient Greeks both used various coloured elements for healing.
 Apparently we can also find evidence of colour being used as therapy in ancient Chinese texts.

 If you think about it, colour therapy is something we all do subconsciously throughout our lives.
 The clothes we wear, the colours we use in our homes and even the colour of our cars, our business logos and our websites are about manipulating the way we feel or the way others see us.

 It is believed that colour enters our body through our eyes in the form of energy.
 That energy can, and does, affect our mood.

 Green is the most balanced colour.
 It is associated with success, intelligence, competence and security.
 Little wonder then that, given the opportunity, humans like to surround ourselves with green plants and nature.